 The official language in Thailand is Thai and spoken as a native language by about 30% of the population.
 There are many other minority languages of which the most widely spoken is Lao, considered a dialect of the Isaan language in the country's northeast.
 Yawi, a dialect of Malay, is spoken by the majority of ethnic Malay Muslims in the south while Khmer is spoken near Cambodia, and Karen languages along the border with Myanmar.
 The Thai government recognises 62 ethnic groups in Thailand.

 Thailand's currency is the Baht (THB) with around 33 Baht to one US dollar.

 Thailand has one time zone which is GMT / UTC +7.
 There is no daylight saving time.

 Thailand's dialling code is +66.

-Booking a hotel for your Thailand travel?
+Booking a hotel or flights for your Thailand travel?
 Look no further.

 Are you booking a hotel, a budget hostel, or a five-star resort for your Thailand travel?
-We have partnered with Agoda to bring you the best hotel deals from around the world.
-Each booking also helps to support our website while still getting you a great deal on booking hotels.
+Our hotel and flight comparison engine will help you find the best flight and hotel deals from around the world.
+Each booking also helps to support our website while still getting you a great deal on booking hotels and flights.
 Get started below.

 We search hundreds of online travel agent (OTA) websites to find you the best available deals on Thailand hotels and flights to Thailand.
 Your booking is made directly and securely through the travel operator website (e.g. Agoda, Booking.com), we don’t handle your bookings or any payments directly.